The Millenium 73 Festival

 "This is just about the time that everybody comes together and understands who is God because I guess there have been too many of these phony things going around these world.
 Ah, messes like Watergate and things like that but it's just not America, it's right around the world, you can't just blame just one country for it.
 And I guess this is just about time that everybody gets together and understands who is God because it's important that people know God by now, at least." (knowing laughter in crowd)

-At this time the young Prem Rawat and his close followers hadn't yet completely realised that their ideas and enthusiasm were not about to sweep everybody off their feet and at Millenium they held the last open and free press conference Maharaji has ever held.
+At this time the young Prem Rawat and his close followers hadn't yet completely realized that their ideas and enthusiasm were not about to sweep everybody off their feet and at Millenium they held the last open and free press conference Maharaji has ever held.
 However, they angered the real reporters by packing the press conference with phony reporters asking questions that only people who were premies would ask and closing the conference when they began to ask difficult questions.

 "The purpose of this mission, the aim of this mission is to establish peace in this earth and we want that we should be helped by all brothers and sisters because if we are humans, if we are real humans, we would very much like that peace should be on this earth.
 And thus we would like to help somebody who can establish peace.
 Well, here I am and I can I say I can establish peace in this world."